thelia-modules/Predict/README.md

 ### Configure the module <a name="en_US_Configure"></a>

-Before using this module you first need to configure your exapaq account number, and optionally your cellphone number and check if you have the Predict SMS option.
+Before using this module you first need to configure your DPD account number, and optionally your cellphone number and check if you have the Predict SMS option.
 Don't forget to assign the shipping zones to the Predict module and to configure your store's address, it's necessary in order to use this module.